FAQ – Frequently asked questions about diving in Gozo

 Which documents do I need to bring?

-We require your certification card (brevet) or dive logbook and your diving medical certificate (if necessary).
+We require your certification card (brevet), dive logbook and your diving medical certificate (if necessary).
 A dive insurance is not mandatory but highly recommended.

-If you would like to bring the completed check-in documents with you, you can find them here
+If you would like to bring the documents for check-in already filled out, you can find them in the Check-in section.

 What is the daily schedule at the dive center?